CoolGuy2982/Eco/README.md

 # EcoLens 🌍
 EcoLens is an open-source mobile web app designed to help people live more sustainably.
 Powered by AI, it analyzes images to provide insights on recycling, greenwashing, biodiversity, and more.
 Whether you're looking to identify plants, reduce waste, or find sustainable alternatives, EcoLens makes eco-friendly living accessible to all.

+To add that line to your README, include it at the very top before any headers.
+Here’s how it would look:

-Deploy on your own or use our deployed and updated official version here (works best on iOS devices as a mobile web app): https://ecolens.firley.net
+**Deploy on your own or use our deployed and updated official version here (works best on iOS devices as a mobile web app): [https://ecolens.firley.net](https://ecolens.firley.net)**

+EcoLens is an open-source mobile web app designed to help people live more sustainably...
 ---

 ## Features ✨